NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 -   If Terraform Command fails, check if Environment Variable is set for $PATH in your system or reopen the terminal if already $PATH is set- [guide](https://jeffbrown.tech/install-terraform-windows/)
 -   If "`az login`" doesn't work, use the SPN for authentication, follow the step `Step 2: Configure Workspace` in below automation section.

-- If `terraform apply` fails for a **Deployment** or **Service**, wait for AKS to fully initialize, check the AKS UI for namespace accessibility, and verify readiness using `kubectl cluster-info` before re-running `terraform apply`.
+- If `terraform apply` fails for a **Deployment** or **Service** showing DNS issues, wait for AKS to fully initialize, check the AKS UI for namespace accessibility, and verify readiness using `kubectl cluster-info` before re-running `terraform apply`.
 This scenario is rare but can occur due to Azure resource provisioning delays or network slowness.
 - if the Service endpoint is not accessible via a browser, check for firewall restrictions or use  `curl` to access the service from Azure Cloud Shell.